Gerald Curtis

-Gerald L. Curtis (born September 18, 1940) is an American academic, a political scientist interested in comparative politics, Japanese politics, and U.S.-Japan relations.
+Gerald L. Curtis (born September 18, 1940) is an American academic and political scientist interested in comparative politics, Japanese politics, and U.S.-Japan relations.

 Columbia University

 Curtis was the Burgess Professor of Political Science at Columbia University from 1998 until he retired in December 2015.
 He is now Burgess Professor Emeritus of Political Science at Columbia.
 Between 1974 and 1990, Curtis was head of the Weatherhead East Asian Institute (WEAI) at Columbia.